mrcjkb/tcpip4diac/README.md

  	>> [qo, status] = init(t, qi);  % outputs a status message
  	>> [qo, status, t] = init(t, qi, remotehost, port);  % Enables to change the remote host and port

+A connection will be established when the CLIENT function block on FORTE is initialized.
+With a tcpip4diac object in the 'server' role and the IP set to '0.0.0.0', the FORTE CLIENT function block's ID must be configured to the PC's local IP address and the tcpip4diac server's port.
+The PC's local IP address can be queried using

+    >> ip = tcpip4diac.getLocalHostIP; % (requires JAVA)

  Alternatively, the functions fopen() and fclose() can be called on the TCP/IP object t for initialization and deinitialization, respectively.